Angeles Crest 100 Mile Trail Race

-This race was founded by past club members Ken Hamada, Del Beaudoin and Ted Hill as the first trail 100 mile event in Southern California with a few differences to the grandaddy of 100 milers, Western States 100 from Squaw Valley Ski lift to Auburn in Northern California.
-The original AC100 went from Wrightwood to the Rose Bowl.
-They wanted one tougher and more runner orientated.
+This race was founded by past club members Ken Hamada, Del Beaudoin and Ted Hill as the first trail 100 mile event in Southern California with a few differences to the grandaddy of 100 milers, Western States 100 (WS100) that goes from Squaw Valley Ski lift to Auburn in Northern California.
+In 1984 about a dozen of us, mostly club members, met at Arnold Gaffrey 's (Sierra Madre Search and Rescue) Insurance office - now Capelli Court Salon - at 51 N. Baldwin in Sierra Madre to start figuring out all the logistics and organization of the event.
+The original AC100 in 1986 went from Wrightwood to the Rose Bowl.
+They wanted a tougher and more runner orientated 100 mile trail run.
 As a tougher trail with much greater altitude gain the finish cutoff was made 33 hours rather than 30 at WS100.
 Also runners could not be pulled by medical at the aid stations, the runners decide after consultation.
 Many club members were recruited to help organize and work to make the initial events a success.
+The club worked both the Chantry Flat and Newcomb Saddle aid stations.
 See the Oct.
 2, 1986 LA Times article.